starstormtwitch/olympus-packwiz/MOD_PACK_STATUS.md

 - Re-ran `packwiz refresh` to regenerate `index.toml` and update the pack hash (current hash `420a225b0495585350a2256b3ce2362a32080a9d84678da0e57faa6ad025a641`).
 - Exported a clean Modrinth bundle to `dist/Olympus-1.0.0.mrpack` for launcher imports.
 - Added `scripts/publish-packwiz.ps1` automation to refresh, export, and stage HTTP-ready metadata under `deploy/packwiz`.
-- Staged `deploy/packwiz/pack.toml` + `.pw.toml` tree that can be served at `https://mc.chroma-scales.com/packwiz/pack.toml` for Packwiz bootstrap installs.
+- Staged `deploy/packwiz/` with the manifest plus a simple landing page and direct `.mrpack` download button hosted at `https://mc.chroma-scales.com/`.
 - Updated `README.md` and `SERVER_INFO.txt` with Packwiz CLI bootstrap instructions tied to the future domain.

 ## Mods Tracked In Packwiz (keep installed)